 How much of a down payment you need for a business loan will rely on a few factors.

 Some types of commercial loans mandate a certain percentage of the total loan amount be included as money down.
-The Small Business Administration requires an SBA 504 loan down payment of 10 to 20 percent, for example.
+The Small Business Administration requires an SBA 504 loan down payment of 10-20%, for example.

 From their perspective, if you can afford a million-dollar commercial real estate loan, you can afford the down payment.